 Morgan's Point, Texas, was settled in 1822.
 One of the first settlers was Colonel James Morgan, owner of Morgan's Point Plantation.
 On April 18, 1836, Emily, a former slave of Colonel Morgan's, was helping to load a flatboat when Santa Anna's army arrived.
 Emily, a comely young woman, was made a personal servant of Santa Anna.
 Bollaert, the British ethnologist who said that Emily was with Santa Anna at the start of the battle, got his story during a visit he paid to Emily's master, James Morgan, at New Washington.
 Bollaert's information indicated that the Battle of San Jacinto was probably lost by the Mexicans owing to the influence of a mulatto girl, Emily, belonging to Colonel James Morgan.
 She was closeted in the tent at 4:30 pm, April 21, 1836, with General Santa Anna at the time the cry went up: "The enemy!
 They come!"
 She detained Santa Anna long enough that order could not readily be restored, and General Sam Houston's Texian army won the day, and Texas' Independence.
 The City of Morgan's Point was incorporated in 1949.

 The Morgan's Point Museum is located at 1810 E. Barbours Cut Blvd.
-Access to the museum is by appointment.
-To arrange a tour of the museum, please call City Hall at 281-471-2171.
+Group tours can be arranged.
+If interested, please call City Hall at 281-471-2171.

 The Morgan's Point Cemetery is one of the oldest continuously operated cemeteries in Harris County.
 It is maintained by the City of Morgan's Point.
 Our founder, James Morgan is buried here.